Dirty Laundry: True Tales of Women Workers at the

 , and Dream World

 discovered the working woman.
+Industrialization created an unprecedented demand for new workers in the country's burgeoning service sector.
+In response, large numbers of young, white women journeyed far from parental supervision in search of self-support or to contribute money to their families.
+They joined established female wage-earners, especially African American women, for whom service work had long been a necessity.
 This exhibit showcases the lives of one group of female wage earners, the housekeepers, maids, and laundresses who labored at the Tampa Bay Hotel.
-Their stories reveal the opportunities, dangers, and constraints that accompanied the dramatic expansion of women's service sector employment between 1890 and 1930.
+Their stories reveal the opportunities, dangers, and constraints that accompanied the dramatic expansion of women's paid labor between 1890 and 1930.

 Popular magazines assumed that a loving marriage was every working girl’s “dream world.”
 In reality, as occupational and educational opportunities for white women expanded, a substantial minority preferred to remain single, sometimes permanently, and to focus their aspirations on careers.